Site menu

 Become a childminder

-From September 2023, anyone registering with Ofsted as a childminder will receive a £600 government grant.
-You may also be entitled to claim an additional £600 start-up grant from Norfolk County Council.
-Details of this grant will be shared at the free information session detailed below.
+Anyone registering with Ofsted as a childminder in Norfolk may be entitled to claim a £600 start-up grant from Norfolk County Council, details of which will be shared during the briefing.

 Become a childminder